 - 1-1-1.
 Open Vivado and create a blank project called lab2\1\1. - 1-1-2.
 Create and add the Verilog module that defines a 4-bit number in binary format and displays the same on the right most 7-segment display.
 You may use the model developed in 4-2 of Lab 1 assuming that the number you define will be between 0 and 9. - 1-1-3.
-Create and add the XDC file to the project. - 1-1-4.
+Add the appropriate board related master XDC file to the project and edit it to include the related pins. - 1-1-4.
 Synthesize and implement the design. - 1-1-5.
-Generate the bitstream, download it into the Nexys4 board, and verify the functionality.
+Generate the bitstream, download it into the Basys3 or the Nexys4 DDR board, and verify the functionality.